Talk Dirty (album): Singles

 With "The Other Side", "Marry Me, and "Talk Dirty" being released as official singles in order, "Wiggle" featuring hip hop artist Snoop Dogg was released as the album's fourth single.
-Derulo commented on the singles release stating "I probably shouldn't tell you, but, my next single is called 'Wiggle', and it features Snoop, and, man, it's one of the most fun records you've ever heard in your life," he said.
+Derulo commented on the single's release stating "I probably shouldn't tell you, but, my next single is called 'Wiggle', and it features Snoop, and, man, it's one of the most fun records you've ever heard in your life," he said.
 "It's the most excited I've been about a song I wrote in my entire career."
 Derulo performed the song for the first time live at the "Valentine's Crush" concert in February 2014.
 Derulo has performed the song several times during his Tattoos World Tour as an encore song on his set list alongside "Trumpets".
 The single's accompanying music video was shot on April 14, 2014 with director Colin Tilley.
 It was sent to US Top 40 radio on May 6, 2014.
 On August 21, 2014, "Trumpets" was sent to US radio as the fifth and final single from the album.